Ricardtds/twitch-chat-overlay/Readme.md

 That's all, I hope you enjoy and leave a feedback :)

+## Important
+Make sure to run `!emotes update` always you put a new emote to show correctly in the overlay

 ## To Do

 - [ ] Customizable font size